Arche Resonance Theory

 6.1 The Eight Criteria

-Balance follows directly and unavoidably from 0 = 0.
-The foundation is a statement of perfect equality between two sides that sum to nothing.
-Any structure purporting to express this foundation must preserve that equality over a complete cycle.
-A net non-zero total would constitute a departure from the foundation, not an expression of it.
-This criterion requires no further argument.
+Balance follows directly from 0 = 0.
+The foundation states perfect equality between two sides whose total is null.
+Any structure claiming to express that foundation must preserve this balance over a complete cycle.
+A net non-zero result would be a deviation from the foundation rather than its expression.

-Self-containment follows from the PSR applied to the foundation itself.
-We established in Section 2 that the PSR demands a foundation requiring no external justification.
-A mathematical structure that borrows definitions, constants, or rules from outside itself reintroduces external dependence at the level of the structure rather than the foundation.
-If the structure requires something not derived from 0 = 0, that something becomes a new unexplained primitive, and the foundational project fails.
-Self-containment is the PSR applied one level down.
+Self-containment follows when the PSR is applied to the structure that expresses the foundation.
+A structure that borrows constants, rules, or definitions from elsewhere reintroduces dependence at the very level where dependence is supposed to have ended.
+If something not derived from 0 = 0 is required, then that thing becomes a new primitive and the foundational project is compromised.

 6.2 Evaluating the Candidates